TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

 <ul>
  	<li>Do you agree or disagree with the proposition made above that one’s worldview influences the types of questions that you ask, and the processes that you use to find the answers to your questions?</li>
 </ul>
-Note that your journal is not graded.
+Note that your journal is not graded, but will help you in your Blog assignment.

 &nbsp;
-<h3>Leadership and Scholarly Inquiry</h3>
+<h3>Topic 3: Leadership and Scholarly Inquiry</h3>
 On what basis are sound decisions made?
 What evidence do leaders rely upon for best outcomes?
 The need to evaluate evidence for best practices in leadership decision-making is widely acknowledged.
 Patton (2001) observes that “the emphasis on knowledge generation disseminated in the form of best practices has swept like wildfire through all sectors of society” (p.
 329).

 We often refer to the vision of best practices in leadership within the MA in Leadership program (see Kirkham 2004).
 What do we mean by this?
 Put simply, “best practices” refers to those practices and initiatives that result in the best possible outcomes.
 How do we know what best practice is?
 The process of identifying best practices begins with an understanding of common sources of evidence available to leaders.